-Our lead programs are focused in the areas of cancer, inflammation, fibrosis with other indications to come as the platform continues to mature. f5 Therapeutics places a premium on tackling highly prevalent diseases with no treatment options, such as NASH.
+Our lead programs are focused in the areas of precision medicine oncology, immuno-oncology, inflammation, fibrosis with other indications to come as the platform continues to mature. f5 Therapeutics places a premium on tackling highly prevalent diseases with no treatment options, such as NASH.
 Our goal is to develop our extensive pipeline through early-stage Phase 1 proof of concept via partnerships with global leaders in each therapeutic category.

 Wnt-Dependent Disease: β-catenin -driven liver cancer represents 30% of all hepatocellular carcinoma (HCC) and are characterized by a suppressive or “cold” immune cell microenvironment limiting checkpoint therapy effectiveness.